Chinook Aviation Battalion Gears Up for Deployment

 |0

-This work, Chinook Aviation Battalion Gears Up for Deployment, by SSG Christopher Bruce, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, Chinook Aviation Battalion Gears Up for Deployment, by SSG Eric McDonough, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT